 A Pap smear is a women’s health screening for cervical cancer.
 Finding cervical cancer during the early stages improves your chances of a full recovery.
-At Clinica San Miguel, with 12 offices throughout Texas — three in Dallas, five in Houston, and one in Arlington, Fresno, San Antonio, and Pasadena — the expert team provides Pap smears.
+At Clinica San Miguel, with 12 offices throughout Texas — three in Dallas, five in Houston, and one in Arlington, Farmers Branch, Fresno, San Antonio, and Pasadena — the expert team provides Pap smears.
 To schedule your health screening, call the office most convenient to you or book your appointment online today.

 A Pap smear, also called a Pap test, evaluates a woman’s cervical cells to look for signs of cancer.
 During a Pap smear, your provider uses a special tool that gently removes cells from your cervix during a pelvic exam.
 Then, they send the sample of cells to a lab for an evaluation.